kubos/kubos/docs/sdk-installing.md

 The Kubos SDK components are made up of:

  * Kubos source modules - the individual components of the operating systems, hardware abstraction layers, and APIs
- * Kubos CLI - The command line tool used to create, configure, build and debug KubOS projects
+ * Kubos CLI - The command-line tool used to create, configure, build and debug KubOS projects
- * Vagrant box - A command line based VM that contains a "ready to run" kubos development environment
+ * Vagrant box - A command-line based VM that contains a "ready to run" kubos development environment

 ## How Does The SDK Work? {#how-sdk-works}